w4jbm/Altair-clone/language-hex/README.md

 Thanks to Stephen A. Ness, author of XYBASIC, and to Robert Swartz, the current copyright holder who allowed it to be offered as an open source project.
 Also to Emmanuel Roche, Steven Hirsch, and Udo Munk for bringing it back to life.

+Thanks to Erik Mueller, author of MINOL, and to Emmanuel Roche for reentering the original code from hardcopy.

 Thanks to Bill Gates and Paul Allen for launching the language that a generation of programers grew up with and (for the most part) loved.

-And last but not least, to David Hansel for the patches for PA Tiny BASIC 1.0 and to Tom Lake for converting VTL-2 from a ROM to a .hex file.
+And last but not least, to David Hansel for the patches for PA Tiny BASIC 1.0, to Tom Lake for converting VTL-2 from a ROM to a .hex file, and Len & son for the Linux instructions.

 ## And the fine print...